adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 # Building an E-Commerce application using Java & React

-E-commerce applications are the backbone of today's online shopping world, in this post, we will see how to build an e-commerce application easily using Java, JHipster, Spring Boot, and React.
-Since we will be scaffolding the application the post will focus on how to build a shopping cart and payment integration rather than details of how to build the base application.
+E-commerce applications are the backbone of today's online shopping world.
+In this post, we will see how to build an e-commerce application easily using Java, JHipster, Spring Boot, and React.
+Since we will be scaffolding the application, the post will focus on how to build a shopping cart and payment integration rather than how to build the base application.

 ## Tools and technology we will use

-We will use the below tools and technology to build this application before we start let's have a small intro in case you are not familiar with any of these
+We will use the below tools and technology to build this application:

 - [**JHipster**](https://www.jhipster.tech/): JHipster is a popular rapid application development platform in the Java world.
-It can create web applications and microservices with production-grade code at blazing speeds.
+It can quickly create web applications and microservices with production-grade code.
 Head over to the [installation instructions](https://www.jhipster.tech/installation/) to set it up.
 JHipster can scaffold applications with a wide variety of languages, frameworks, and configurations.
-Today we will stick with the following major options.
-You don't have to install anything for this as JHipster will manage these for you
+For this tutorial, we will stick with the following major options.
+You don't have to install anything for this, as JHipster will manage these for you.
-  - [**Spring Framework**](https://spring.io/): Its the most popular application framework in Java and comes with Spring Boot which makes development faster and convenient.
-This lets us focus more on our business needs rather than spending time setting up technical integrations
+  - [**Spring Framework**](https://spring.io/): The most popular application framework in Java and comes with Spring Boot which makes development faster and convenient.
+This lets us focus more on our business needs rather than spending time setting up technical integrations.
-  - [**React**](https://reactjs.org/): The most popular client-side MVVM framework.
-It helps to build modern scalable front ends.
+  - [**React**](https://reactjs.org/): A popular JavaScript UI library that helps build modern scalable front ends.
 We will be writing React code using TypeScript.
-  - [**Bootstrap**](https://getbootstrap.com/): Again its the most popular UI framework for web applications with a plethora of themes and customizations
+  - [**Bootstrap**](https://getbootstrap.com/): A popular UI framework for web applications with a variety of themes and customizations.
-  - [**Gradle**](https://gradle.org/): Gradle is a Java build orchestration tool and provides a highly customizable and easy to use DSL to work with
+  - [**Gradle**](https://gradle.org/): Gradle is a Java build orchestration tool that provides a highly customizable and easy-to-use domain-specific language (DSL).
   - [**Webpack**](https://webpack.js.org/): A widely used front-end build tool for modern web applications
 - [**Adyen Payments Platform**](https://www.adyen.com/): Adyen is one of the leading payment platforms for medium to large scale businesses.
 It provides a plethora of payment options and provides SDKs for easy integrations.
 And I also happen to work for Adyen 😄
-- [**Docker**](https://www.docker.com/): Its the defacto containerization technology and today we will use it to quickly run our database.
-If you can run a local MySQL setup then you wouldn't need Docker
+- [**Docker**](https://www.docker.com/): The de facto containerization technology, which we will use it to quickly run our database.
+If you can run a local MySQL setup, you won't need Docker.
-- [**Heroku**](https://www.heroku.com/): Heroku is an easy to use PaaS platform with a generous free tier.
-We will deploy our application to Heroku today.
+- [**Heroku**](https://www.heroku.com/): Heroku is an easy-to-use PaaS platform with a generous free tier.
+We will deploy our application to Heroku.
 Do signup for a free account.
-You have to add a credit card details to enable add ons, but you won't be charged anything as we will only use the free tier.
+You have to add credit card details to enable add-ons, but you won't be charged anything, as we will only use the free tier.

 ## Designing the entity model

-Since we are going to scaffold our application, the most important aspect is making sure we have our entity model for the e-commerce application right.
+Since we are going to scaffold our application, it is important to make sure that we have the correct entity model for the e-commerce application.
 We will use the [JHipster Domain Language(JDL)](https://www.jhipster.tech/jdl/) to do this.
-Below is the JDL model for an e-commerce application and I believe its quite self explanatory.
+Below is the JDL model for an e-commerce application:

 ```groovy
 /** Product sold by the Online store */